- What is NEON?

 NEON has lots to offer:

-- Have your voice heard in Europe – becoming a member of the NEON will give access to European institutions and stakeholders
+- Have your voice heard in Europe – becoming a member of the NEON will give access to European institutions and stakeholders,

-- Peer exchange and expertise sharing through various networks and expert groups to improve the situation of consumers and ADR
+- Peer exchange and expertise sharing through various networks and expert groups to improve the situation of consumers and ADR in the energy sector,

 - Outreach opportunities through our website, newsletters, publications, and social media channels.